-You may choose to get care In-Network or Out-of-Network.

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus one or in Self and Family) under the High and Standard Option.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(no deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - A High Option per admission copayment applies of \$100 (PPO) and \$300 (non-PPO) for inpatient hospital services. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you receive hospital observation services, we apply outpatient benefits to covered services for up to 48 hours.
+You may choose to get care In-Network or Ou ut-of-Network.
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is \$350 per per and Family) under the High and Standard O benefits in this Section.
+We added "(no ded not apply.
+Option.
+The calendar year deductib le applies to almost all • The non-PPO benefits are the standard ben a PPO provider.
+When no PPO provider is a • A High Option per admission copayment a hospital services. pplies of \$100 (PPO) and \$300 (no on-PPO) for inpatient Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • When you receive hospital observation services, we apply outpatient benefits to covered services for up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
-It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS, INPATIENT RESIDENTIAL TREATMENT CENTERS AND INTENSIVE DAY TREATMENT.
+It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. • YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS, INPATIENT RESIDENTIAL TREATMENT CENTERS AND INTENSIVE DAY TREATMENT.
 FAILURE TO PRECERTIFY INPATIENT SERVICES WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
 Refer to requirements for covered facilities shown in Section 3.
-Penalties are not subject to the catastrophic limit. - Outpatient mental health services such as Intensive Day Treatment, including Partial Hospital Services and Intensive Outpatient Treatment must be precertified as well as various outpatient services such as ECT, TMS, and psychological testing.
-See Section 10 Definitions. - Note: Avoid paying providers for services prior to precertification.
+Penalties are not subject to the catastrophic limit. • Outpatient mental health services such as Intensive Day Treatment, including Partial Hospital Services and Intensive Outpatient Treatment must be precertified as well as various outpatient services such as ECT, TMS, and psychological testing.
+See Section 10 Definitions . • We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year. • Note: Avoid paying providers for services prior to precertification.
 It is important to assure services are authorized and provided by a covered provider or facility.

-Benefits Description Note: The calendar year deduc You pay After the calendar year deductible ple applies to almost all benefits in this Section. actible)" when it does not apply.
-Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance use disor treatment practitioners when acting within the scol of their license, such as psychiatrists, psychologist clinical social workers, licensed professional counselors, marriage and family therapists. than for other illnesses or Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Benefits Description pay year deductible Note: The calendar year deductible We say "(no doduc e applies to almost all benefits in Profess ional services tible)" when it does not apply.
+High Option Standard Opt ion profess ver professional services by licensed sional mental health and substance use disorder ent practitioners when acting within the scope Your cost-sharing responsibilities are no greater than for other illnesses or Your cost-sharing responsibilities are no than for other illnesse conditions.